majouji/ramy.design/posts/markdown.md

 ## Quotes

 > Coffee.
 The finest organic suspension ever devised...
-I beat the Borg with it.
+I beat the Borg with it.<br />
-> - Captain Janeway
+> &mdash; Captain Janeway

 Here’s some emoji 🤛🏽👄💻🏔